Kes (film): Critical response

 It [the film] has gradually achieved classic status and remains the most clear-sighted film ever made about the compromised expectations of the British working class.
 Its world has changed: Billy's all-white "secondary modern" school (for children who failed the national exam for eleven-year-olds) would have become a fully streamed (academically nonselective) "comprehensive" in the early seventies, and increasingly multiethnic; Barnsley's coal mines closed in the early nineties.
 But the film's message is relevant wherever the young are maltreated and manipulated, and wherever the labor force is exploited.

-Reviewing the film in 2009 for www.frenchfilms.org, James Travers wrote:
+Reviewing the film in 2009 for Frenchfilms.org, James Travers wrote:

 Kes is an extraordinary film, beautifully composed and searing in its realist humanity.
 It is often compared with François Truffaut's Les 400 coups (1959), another memorable depiction of adolescent rebellion in an unsympathetic adult world.
 Both films are what the French term a cri de coeur, a heartfelt appeal for adults not to write off the next generation and condemn them to a future without meaning, but rather to take the time and the effort to instil in youngsters a sense of self-worth and desire to make something of their lives.
 Forty years since it was first seen, Kes has lost none of its power to move an audience and remains one of the most inspired and inspirational films of the Twentieth Century.

 Graeme Ross, writing in 2019 in The Independent, placed the film 8th in his "best British movies of all time", saying:

 A beautifully filmed adaption of the Barry Hines novel A Kestrel For a Knave with a remarkable performance from David Bradley as Billy Casper, a 15-year-old boy from a deprived background whose life is transformed when he finds a young falcon and trains it, in the process forming a close emotional bond with the bird.
 There's comedy and tragedy in equal measure in Kes, with the hilarious football scene with Brian Glover as both referee and Bobby Charlton and the heartbreaking ending demonstrating Loach's devastating gift for both.
 The cast of the mostly non-professional actors wasn't told what to expect in many of the scenes, hence the real shock and pain on the boys' faces when they were caned by the bullying headmaster.
 With Chris Menges' superb camerawork lit only by natural light, Kes remains a true British classic and the peak of Loach's illustrious body of work.